 Henderson played in more first-team matches in 2011/12, 48 out of 51, than any other player at Liverpool.
 At times he seemed a little lost and not really sure what his role in the team was.
-He did score two goals during his debut season at Anfield, against Bolton in the second home match and Chelsea in the last, were finishes of supreme accuracy and confidence.
-At the end of May Henderson was called up into England's Euro 2012 squad following an injury to Chelsea's Frank Lampard that had ruled him out of the tournament, adding vital experience to his career by coming on as twice as substitute.
-Henderson seemed rejuvenated as Brendan Rodgers took over at Liverpool and his game has been flourishing, finally showing what he is capable of.
-He appeared in forty-four of the club's fifty-four competitive matches.
-He also added goals to his repertoire, something he was not previously noted for either with Liverpool or at his previous club, Sunderland.
-It was his strike in Udine that ensured qualification to the knock-out stage of the Europa League; and he followed that up by netting five times in Premier League matches in the second half of the season, inclusing a brace at Newcastle.
+He did score two goals during his debut season at Anfield, against Bolton in the second home match and Chelsea in the last were finishes of supreme accuracy and confidence.
+At the end of May Henderson was called up into England's Euro 2012 squad following an injury to Chelsea's Frank Lampard that had ruled him out of the tournament, adding vital experience to his career by coming on as twice as a substitute.

+After that difficult first season, Henderson seemed rejuvenated after Brendan Rodgers took over at Liverpool and his game flourished, finally showing what he is capable of.
+He appeared in forty-four of the club's fifty-four competitive matches and got on the scoresheet more.
+He scored a crucial goal away to Udinese that ensured qualification to the knock-out stage of the Europa League; and he followed that up by netting five times in Premier League matches in the second half of the season, including a brace at Newcastle.
 At international

 level, he was named the England Under-21 Player of the Year.

 The midfielder again made great progress in 2013/14.
 He would have almost certainly appeared in every one of the club's forty-three competitive matches during the season had he not received a red card in the closing minutes of the crucial Anfield meeting with Manchester City in the middle of April.
 His energy was certainly missed during the following three matches, from which only four points were taken out of nine.
 Having only scored four Premier League goals during his Sunderland days, he matched that in a single season by scoring home and away against Tottenham and twice when Swansea City came to Anfield towards the end of February.